muriloantonio/phonegap-estimotebeacons/README.md

 * Local notification if the application is closed and webview-wide DOM event when application is running.
 * A region can be registered with associated notification data and deeplink URL.
 * When the application is opened from a notification, the notification data can be delivered as a deeplink or in the WebView;
 * Turning on the bluetooth will start monitoring for regions.
-Likewise, turing the bluetooth off will shut the moniroting off.
+Likewise, turning the bluetooth off will shut the monitoring off.
 (Android)

 ---